CyberHippo/actiphysique/content/home/gallery/index.md

 # Gallery section using the Blank widget and Gallery element (shortcode).
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 66  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Gallery"
+title = "Gallerie"
-subtitle = "I have done many projects, here is some featured image"
+# subtitle = "I have done many projects, here is some featured image"
 +++

 {{< gallery >}}